ManticoreGamesInc/platform-documentation/src/references/merged_models.md

 The graphics processor then visually renders the Merged Model entirely, instead of waiting on calculations for each object on whether or not they are close enough to a player to be rendered.

-Once the game has loaded, the objects inside of a merged model are removed from the Hierarchy, and not counted in the total number non-networked objects in the game.
+Once the game has loaded, the objects inside a merged model are removed from the Hierarchy, and not counted in the total number non-networked objects in the game.

 ## Choosing Which Models to Merge